+The behavioural relationships in the model need to explain ALL the transactions reported in the SAM database, PLUS all transactions that could take place but were set equal to zero in the SAM.
 The within regional behavioural relationships in this variant of the ANARRES model are standard in various models; the novelty is the configuration of the model code so that the range of behavioural relationships governing production, trade and utility can be encompassed in a single model.
-In the GLOBE 1 and 2 models it was, relatively, easy to code more elaborate variants of the standard behavioural relationships, but the process could be time consuming and error prone.
+In the ANARRES 1 and 2 models it was, relatively, easy to code more elaborate variants of the standard behavioural relationships, but the process could be time consuming and error prone.